 Hughes uses poetry to convey the messages of equality, racial justice, and democracy.
 He celebrates the history, folkways, and real lives of his people.
 His poems are highly subjective, impassioned, and refreshingly powerful.
 They portray the dignity, resilience, struggle, and soulfulness of his people.
 They also depict their joys, laughter, and fondness for jazz and blues.
-Langston Hughes’s poetry does not merely impact the African American community of his time but also becomes an inspiration for all generations.
+Langston Hughes’ poetry did not merely impact the African American community of his time, but it also became an inspiration for all coming generations.

 The major themes in Langston Hughes’s poems come out of his personal life, his experiences with his people, his travels, and his involvement in radical and protest movements.
 Some of the important themes noticed in the works of Langston Hughes are the Black pride, American Dream, racism, dreams of freedom and change, music etc. Let’s discuss in detail all these major themes of Langston Hughes’s poems.

 Table of Contents